chrisfederico1/zet/20221207152735/README.md

 * Command `stow --adopt -nvt ~ directory`

 * Explain the arguments:
-		--adopt is to perform the stow action
+	**	--adopt is to perform the stow action
-		-n Go into simulation mode
-		-v is verbose
+	**	-n Go into simulation mode no actions will be performed -v is verbose
 		-t is the target directory
 		Note: that you should put a target directory for example ~